White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have a 20-17 record in games they were listed as the moneyline favorite (winning 54.1% of those games).
+- The White Sox have won 20 of the 38 games they were listed as the moneyline favorite this season (52.6%).

-- The implied moneyline probablility in this matchup gives the White Sox a 65.5% chance to win.
+- The White Sox have a 54.5% chance to win this matchup based on the moneyline's implied probability.

-- Chicago has played in 127 games with over/under set, and have combined with opponents to go over the total 58 times (58-63-6).
+- Chicago has combined with opponents to hit the over on the total 59 times this season for a 59-63-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!